MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-certcreatecertificatecontext.md

 	//  assigned PCCERT_CONTEXT variable.
 	if(pCertContext = CertCreateCertificateContext(
 		MY_ENCODING_TYPE,              // The encoding type
-		pDesiredCert-&gt;pbCertEncoded,   // The encoded data from
+		pDesiredCert->pbCertEncoded,   // The encoded data from
 									   // the certificate retrieved
-		pDesiredCert-&gt;cbCertEncoded))  // The length of the encoded data {
+		pDesiredCert->cbCertEncoded))  // The length of the encoded data {
 		printf("A new certificate has been created.\n");